RECYCLING ASSOCIATION OF MINNESOTA (RAM) BY-LAWS

 Section 4.
 Eligibility and Composition of the Board of Directors.

 Eligible nominees to the Board of Directors shall be at least 18 years old.
-Eligible nominees shall be a member of the Association for at least one year by the time the person’s name is considered at the annual meeting.
+Eligible nominees shall be members of the Association at the time their names are placed on the ballot.
 The Board of Directors shall have a composition in accordance with the Association policy as may be specified from time to time by the membership.
 There shall not be more than two (2) members from the same organization on the Board of Directors at any time.

 Section 5.
 Appointment and Election of Directors.